-Why become a History of England Member (you can sign up at the bottom of this page)?
+Why become a History of England Member ?
 I can think of three – hopefully good reasons

 - You get immediate access to a catalogue of over 85 hours of history podcasts

 - You will be supporting me to keep producing the free History of England podcast

 There is no advertising on Shedcasts, and you can download it to most Apple and Android apps, and listen to it just like to listen to the freebies, though on a separate feed.
 You can access quizzes, and from time to time we have polls and prizes.
 You get transcripts too.